-Fort Drum's water plant pumped and treated 270 million gallons in 2023.
-Our peak daily production was 1.646 million gallons.
-Fort Drum also purchased 309 million gallons of water from the Development Authority of the North Country (DANC).
+Fort Drum's water plant pumped and treated 276 million gallons in 2024.
+Our peak daily production was 1.159 million gallons.
+Fort Drum also purchased 312 million gallons of water from the Development Authority of the North Country (DANC).

-Under a purchase agreement, Fort Drum receives approximately 800,000 gallons per day from the DANC.
+Under a purchase agreement, Fort Drum receives approximately 800,000 gallons per day from DANC.
 DANC purchases water from the City of Watertown and delivers it to Fort Drum through its pumping and piping systems.

 The City of Watertown's water source is the Black River, a surface water source, which originates in the Adirondack Mountains and runs through the center of the city and westerly to Black River Bay.
-During 2023, the City of Watertown distribution system suffered a loss of pressure for approximately 14 hours due to a transmission main break on Oct.
-18. Fort Drum was on its own groundwater wells for a 10-day period because of this main break.
 Flows of the Black River are regulated by the Hudson Black River Regulating District and are controlled by a series of hydroelectric power dams stretching from its headwaters in the Adirondacks to its mouth in Lake Ontario.

-The City of Watertown's 15-million-gallon-per-day water treatment plant uses 2.3% of the minimum flow of the Black River.
+The City of Watertown's 15 million gallons per day water treatment plant uses 2.3% of the minimum flow of the Black River.
 The water is treated within modern facilities before distribution.
 Liquid alum and a nonionic polymer are added to the water to coagulate and settle out dirt and organic matter through a dosing station upstream of the water plant.
-The settled water is then pumped to the processing complex at 1707 Huntington Street.
+The settled water is then pumped to the processing complex at 1707 Huntington Street, Watertown NY, 13601.
 Polyaluminum chloride and nonionic or cationic polymer are added before filtering.
 Carbon may be added to combat taste and odor.

 The filtered water is disinfected with chlorine to kill bacteria, viruses, and other microorganisms.
 The water is then treated with sodium silicate for corrosion control and with fluoride to help fight tooth decay.
-The finished product, high-quality potable water, is pumped to the city's distribution system and through the DANC line to Fort Drum.
+The finished product, high-quality potable water, is pumped to the city's distribution system and through DANC's line to Fort Drum.

 Fort Drum's groundwater source currently consists of five wells.
 These wells were installed and approved by the New York State Department of Health (NYSDOH) and New York State Department of Environmental Conservation (DEC) in August 2016.
 Fort Drum's wellfield is permitted to withdraw 2.2 million gallons of water per day.
 Raw groundwater is treated at the Fort Drum Water Treatment Plant with ultraviolet (UV) light and then chlorine to kill bacteria and viruses.
 Fluoride is added to help fight tooth decay.
 Then the treated drinking water is pumped into the distribution system where it mixes with purchased drinking water from the City of Watertown.

 In August 2020, New York State adopted new drinking water standards and set maximum contaminant levels (MCLs) of 10 parts per trillion (10 ppt) for perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), and 1 part per billion (1 ppb) for 1,4-Dioxane.
-Fort Drum has been voluntarily monitoring PFOA and PFOS in Fort Drum's drinking water since 2016.
-Fort Drum continued sampling in 2023, and results are included in Table 3.
+DPW has been monitoring PFOA and PFOS in Fort Drum's drinking water since 2016.
+In April 2024, the EPA adopted new drinking water standards and set MCLs of 4 ppt for PFOA and PFOS and 10 ppt for PFHxS, PFNA and HFPO-DA.
+Fort Drum must comply with these new EPA MCLs beginning in 2029.
+Fort Drum continued sampling in 2024, and results are included in Table 3.